Skip to main content

 About

-Whisper of the House is a single player casual simulation game.
+Whisper of the House is a single player casual simulation game with a mystery theme.
 It was developed by 元气弹工作室(GD Studio) and was released on August 27, 2025.
 It received overwhelmingly positive reviews from players.

 Welcome to Whisper Town—a cozy and heartwarming game about decorating, organizing, and uncovering little stories.
 You’ll step into the role of the town’s all-around housekeeper, taking on charming, quirky tasks: moving into new homes, tidying cluttered rooms, preparing new shops, sorting through treasured keepsakes… even tracking down cats!
 Complete each task to earn rewards, collect furniture, a…